iharuspex/languages/.github/PULL_REQUEST_TEMPLATE.md

 Please include a descrition for your change.
 Things like:

 * Why it is done (a problem description)
+  If there's an issue describing the problem, please refer it.
+If your PR is fixing the problem described in the issue, use the _Fixes #<issue-no>_  syntax.
 * Why it is done the way you have done it (a solution description)

 Please help us understand the changes and the rationale even if we are not experts or even familiar with the particular language you are providing changes for.